 What food and drinks should I eat if have gout?

-Following a healthy, well-balanced diet is the best way to beat gout.
+Following a well-balanced, healthy diet is the best way to reduce the risk of developing gout.
 Low-purine foods that may help reduce uric acid in the body include fruits (especially those high in vitamin C), vegetables, whole grains, legumes, nuts and low-fat dairy.

 Research shows that eating low-fat dairy, such as yogurt, cheese and milk, may lower uric acid in the blood and decrease inflammation caused by uric acid crystals.